muratk5n/thirdwave/en/2022/10/grid-fuse.md

 Now to our Electric Car

-Currently, the energy for our road transport networks comes from fossil fuels—mainly oil.
-The idea behind transitioning to an electric transport future revolves around replacing this oil with electricity, which in turn it is hoped might be created from non fossil fuel sources.
+Currently, the energy for our road transport networks comes from [dirty] fuels—mainly oil.
+The idea behind transitioning to an electric transport future revolves around replacing this oil with electricity, which in turn it is hoped might be created from non [polluting] fuel sources.
 However when we dig beyond the “green gobbledegook” and actually get our calculator out, we soon discover that this idea simply can never work in any capacity - either now or in the future.
 A